 2. By building a reliable foundation to increase brand awareness companies can be consistent with their marketing strategies.

 3. Compared to traditional marketing strategies, wherein the company has to spend huge money on ads, online marketing is cheaper.
-Increasing amount of users go online to research about products, hence Inbound marketing is more useful.
+Increasing amount of users go online to research about products.
+Hence, Inbound marketing is more useful.

-As the saying goes, “If it’s on the internet it stays forever, even if you delete it”.
+As the saying goes, “If it’s on the internet it stays forever, even if you delete it.”
 The company website has their content at all hours of the day.

-Using inbound techniques for B2B marketing
+Using Inbound Techniques for B2B Marketing

 Firstly, it’s confusing that advertising and inbound marketing are the same, that’s not true.
 Advertising is like renting the audience’s attention; whereas inbound marketing looks to gain their trust and attention for the long term.

 You can achieve this through blogging and social media.
 Once you capture the attention of a marketer’s job is not complete, now customer retention is just as important as an acquisition.

-The growth of Inbound marketing agencies in India
+The Growth of Inbound Marketing Agencies in India

 Whether it’s cost effective or tends to give high leads and ROI.
-Companies have woken up and taken notice on the many opportunities that this strategy has to offer.
+Companies have woken up and taken notice of the many opportunities that this strategy has to offer.

 Even though a handful of companies have taken up inbound marketing, mostly concentrated in metropolitan cities.
-The growth prospects are positive and India will see more Inbound marketing in the near future.
+The growth prospects are positive, and India will see more Inbound marketing in the near future.